oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 This code demonstrates how calling `super` with no explicit arguments works.  `super` is a keyword that invokes a method earlier on in the method lookup path that has the same name as the method it is called from.
 When `super` is called with no explicit arguments (no parentheses), it passes along any arguments passed to the method in which it is called, over to the method with the same name in the superclass .

 In this example we define a `Animal` class with an initialize method that takes in a `name` argument.
 We then define a `GoodDog` class that is a subclass to `Animal` and which also has an `initialize` method that takes a `color` argument.
-The `initialize` method in `GoodDog` overrides the`initialize` method that it inhertis from `Animal`.
+The `initialize` method in `GoodDog` overrides the`initialize` method that it inherits from `Animal`.

 However, within the initialize method in the `GoodDog` subclass, `super` is called with no arguments.  `super` passes along the String `brown` referenced by the `color` argument over to the `initialize` method in `Animal` superclass and invokes it.
 This initializes the `@name` instance variable wtihin the `initialize` method in the `Animal` superclass to the String `brown.` This explains the presence of `@name="brown"` when the `GoodDog` object is instantiated.
 The `initialize` method within `GoodDog` subclass proceeds to initialize the `@color` instance variable to the String `brown`.
 Thus when we output the `bruno` object, both `@name` and `@color` instance variables are set to `brown`.